 Whether you have completed the relevant accountancy qualifications or you are just starting your course, you are probably considering what the options will be when you finish.
-If you don’t particularly relish the idea of working for an employer, there are other possibilities – you may wish to consider a career as a freelance accountant in London, instead.
+If you don’t particularly relish the idea of working for an employer, there are other possibilities – you may wish to consider a career as a freelance accountant London, instead.

-A Perfect guide for a freelance accountant in London
+A Perfect guide for a freelance accountant London

 A freelance accountant will usually work for different clients, managing their accounts, and this option can be a good way to gain control over your work and earning potential.
 It also offers a great degree of flexibility.
-If you fancy trying a career as a freelance accountant in London, these tips may help you get started.
+If you fancy trying a career as a freelance accountant London, these tips may help you get started.

 It is imperative that you have qualifications, as experience is unlikely to be enough to impress clients.
 You may wish to attend a college in London to gain the relevant qualifications you need to kick-start your freelance accountant career.
 Gaining the right qualifications is the first and most important step to achieving success as a freelancer.

 If you are currently studying, it may be worth picking up some weekend work in an accounts firm to help you gain the experience you need before you go it alone.
 The more experience you have the better, so take any opportunities you can to get this.